fossabot/IglooBering/README.md

 ## License
-See the [LICENSE](https://github.com/hellowitlab/iglooHouston/blob/master/LICENSE) file for license rights and limitations (MIT).
+See the [LICENSE](https://github.com/hellowitlab/iglooHouston/blob/master/LICENSE) file for license rights and limitations.